 Historically speaking, we first settled on the values of

 sigStock, meant one could issue all of his/her certifications in 495 days, one year was therefore not long enough.
-We deemed 3 years to be much and that’s how we agreed on 2 years in the end.
+We deemed three years to bee much and that’s how we agreed on two years in the end.

 Thinking that a deceased member could continue producing the UD for two long years without anyone benefitting from it was also something we needed to address.
 We choose a value of one year for msValidity.
 The act of renewing every year is done through one of the clients interacting with the blockchain, through a simple click on a button.
 This parameter is less important than others and is mostly there to ‘prune’ the web of past or inactive members who don’t renew their membership.